![]() |

 After experiencing the start of the annual three-week Bacchanal carnival which the Namibians call their Wikka, Jay and I now know that God created Namibia's dirt roads especially for this Japanese all-wheel-drive.
 And his angels drive big yellow machines to maintain them thar fabulous dirt roads like billiard tables.
 Corner pocket, here I come!
 Wheee!

-I do have vague recollections of dancing lang arm with a bevy of increasingly jummmy mummies in a blur of school halls; kids sleeping under tables; and young and old blokes "pens duelling" outside.
+I do have vague recollections of later dancing lang-arm with a bevy of increasingly jummmy mummies in a blur of school halls; kids sleeping under tables; and young and old blokes "pens duelling" outside.

 Mitsubishi's 'tiny truckie' L300